It's not just a book

 VARIATION - TWO

-he didn’t direct — she didn’t ask
+he didnt direct she didnt ask

-something electric sparked between control and surrender
+something flickered in the space between control and surrender

-where the muse became myth
+the muse turning into myth

-where the photographer believed he was needed
+the photographer convincing himself he was needed

-but the lens was already shifting
+but the lens was already tilting

-and neither of them knew —
+and neither of them could tell anymore

 VARIATION - THREE